NP6/npush-ios/README.md

 </details>

-### Implement specific AppDelegate methods
+### Initialize SDK

-In your application delegate add following lines of code :
+To create and set your configuration in the application delegate, you can add the following code snippet:

-Create and set your configuration

 <details>